basho/basho_docs/source/languages/en/riakee/cookbooks/Multi-Data-Center-Replication-Advanced-Quick-Start.md

 ### More information

-For a full list of commands, you may enter `riak-repl` to see full instructions on usage, or check the documentation [here] (http://docs.basho.com/riakee/latest/cookbooks/Multi-Data-Center-Replication-Operations-New/).
+For a full list of commands, you may enter `riak-repl` to see full instructions on usage, or check the [[Operations|Multi Data Center Replication: Operations (Advanced)]] documentation.